 Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit)

 Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no

-questions in the questions in the many of the reasonable effort to
+in the exercise questions in the guestions in the many of the reasonable effort to

 completely and in the exercise but not exercise but not questions in the answer the questions

 appropriate order. completely and/or completely and/or exercise but does posed in the assignment.

 not in the not in the make some

 appropriate order. appropriate order. reasonable effort to

 do so.

 Demonstrates • Response Response Response demonstrates a

-Understanding demonstrates a demonstrates an very poor understanding
+Understanding demonstrates an very poor understanding

 of the Assignment • • understanding of the 0 of the subject matter

 and has come to an the exercise but presented by the

-to a conclusion. • assignment.
+appropriate to a conclusion. assignment.

 conclusion student has justified of confusion on the

 and enunciated an , part of the student.

 appropriate appropriately The student's

-1 conclusion. conclusion, if any, is
+conclusion. conclusion, if any, is

-1 not supported by the rest of the
+not supported by

+the rest of the

-Dogumentotion/ Chudant bas sited Caudona hoo siao J essay.
-Chudana haa maa alas J
+essay.

-Documentation/ Legal research (note: Student has cited Student has cited Student has not cited any legal authorities or has
+Documentation/ Student has cited Student has cited Student has not cited any

+Legal research (note: one excellent source poor or legal authorities or has

-' ' one excellent source or two or more appropriate sources but has missed the inappropriate cited authorities that are
+For assignments, or two or more inappropriate cited authorities that are

-good sources but authorities or has irrelevant.
+0 authorities or has irrelevant.

-• • ~ failed to establish in elevant.
+failed to establish

-one excellent the relevance of
+through legal 11 1 one excellent ν the relevance of

-0 the sources that he
+, the sources that he

-• integrated well in or she has cited.
+integrated well in of integrating them. or she has cited.

-the assignment. or integrating trient. or site has cited.
+integrated. the assignment.

 class or the

 courseware is

 sufficient.)
+F : " 6.
+1 .1

-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in
+Organization , 0 • Essay is poorly Student's essay is in

-very well; the reader organized.
-The essay level of organization, organized and is chaos.
+very well; the reader chaos.
 There is no

-can clearly is coherent, though very difficult to reasonable attempt to
+very difficult to reasonable attempt to

 , , , follow.
 The student · ,

-Different did not coherently.
+1 Different did not coherently.

 • should be.
 Essay may

-, ~ separate thoughts
+, ~ separate thoughts and did not

-1 appropriately. and did not
+appropriately.

-1 made in the essay. • properly organize
+made in the essay.
+Separate paragraphs • properly organize the essay.

-1 Separate paragraphs paragraphs. the essay.

-are used for separate
+1 are used for separate به مح اهاداه. uie essay.

-California ideas.
-Cl Cl Cl. · · · Cl
+ideas.

-Critical Thinking and Shows minimal Shows no effort at critical
+Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical

 Analysis thinking and analysis. thinking or analysis.
 The

-, The student's points • analysis.
+ranaiy 313 The student's points analysis.
 The student's points make no

-1 student's sense.
+, , student's sense.

+117 arguments are 3C113C.

-of the given case in a weii supportea. arguments are weak and
+of the given case in a men supported. weak and

-clear and convincing weak and unconvincing.
+clear and convincing unconvincing.

-manner. exceptionally convincing. unconvincing.
+exceptionally convincing. unconvincing.

 manner. convincing.